BBWeb/style-guide/README.md

   - `HACK`: describe the use of a questionable coding practice
   - `OPTIMIZE`: describe code that is inefficient and may become a bottleneck
   - `REVIEW`: describe code that should be reviewed to confirm implementation
+  - `REFACTOR`: describe code that should be refactored

 **[[⬆]](#table-of-contents)**